ananya240903/Signal-Strength-Navigation/README.md

 The app requires the following permissions:
 - `ACCESS_FINE_LOCATION`: To get your precise location
 - `READ_PHONE_STATE`: To access mobile signal information

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-[Insert your license here]

 ## Acknowledgments